LootTweaker¶

 Creates a new table with a given name.
 LootTweaker created tables behave exactly like mod created tables, with one exception.
 They cannot be dumped by

-// Create a new loot table and store it for later val simple_dungeon = loottweaker.LootTweaker.createTable("examplepack:dave");
+// Create a new loot table and store it for later val dave = loottweaker.LootTweaker.newTable("examplepack:dave");